Girlguiding: History

-In 1936 it was one of the founding members of The National Council for Voluntary Youth Services (NCVYS), which was created with the aim of promoting and supporting youth development work across England.
+In 1936, it was one of the founding members of The National Council for Voluntary Youth Services (NCVYS), which was created with the aim of promoting and supporting youth development work across England.
 It has remained a member of NCVYS ever since.

 In 1964, it established a working party to review and update all programmes.
 Its 195-page report, Tomorrow's Guide, was published in 1966, with recommendations implemented in 1968, which included new uniforms, badges and awards across all its training sections.
 Rangers, Sea Rangers and Air Rangers were merged into a single Ranger Guide Service Section.

+In 2017, Girlguiding introduced a policy explicitly allowing transgender girls to join.
+In 2025, following the UK Supreme Court decision in For Women Scotland Ltd v The Scottish Ministers and a subsequent legal threat, Girlguiding banned transgender girls from joining.
+The restriction applies only to new transgender girl members and does not affect existing members, staff or adult volunteers.
+A joint statement by the organisation’s chair of trustees, chief executive and chief guide said they were announcing it with a heavy heart, that this was a difficult decision and that this was a decision they would have preferred not to make.
+Following this, the organisation said it had no idea how many trans girls were in Girlguiding since that is not information that members are required to divulge.
+In March 2026, Girlguiding announced that trans members of the organisation must leave by 6 September.

 Programme

 Girls are organised into sections by age.
 These are Rainbows, Brownies, Guides and Rangers.

 Rainbow Guides

 Rainbow Guides or Rainbows are aged from 4 to 7 years old (5 in some areas).
 Activities are organised around six core areas: Know Myself, Be Well, Express Myself, Take Action, Have Adventures, Skills For My Future.
 In the 1980s and 1990s, Rainbows wore a tabard in one of the colours of the Rainbow.
 Nowadays, the red uniform is worn, with Rainbows often referred to as “Little Reds.”
 There is a baseball cap, cycling shorts, hoodie, joggers, and polo shirt to choose from.

 Each girl makes a promise on their enrolment in a Rainbow unit and must be able to understand and carry out the promise.
 This Promise is a simplified version of the promise that older participants make.

 Rainbows can also receive other badges for activities that they attend (possibly with other units), and other activities they complete within their unit, maybe after a themed half term.
 During 2008, a special challenge book Olivia's Favourites was produced to commemorate the 21st Birthday of the section and a badge was produced.

 At the end of the Rainbow programme, as the girls get ready to move on to Brownies, girls undertake the personal Pot of Gold Challenge.